 After the Disaster

-The Office of Emergency Management and Homeland Security has been receiving questions about support after Hurricane Dorian.
-Montgomery County continues to work with our state partners at the Maryland Emergency Management Agency (MEMA) to address incoming requests.
+The Office of Emergency Management and Homeland Security often receives questions about support after disasters around the country and world.
+Montgomery County continues to work with our state partners at the Maryland Emergency Management Agency (MEMA) to address incoming requests related to specific disaster response and needs.
 We've compiled this page to help answer any questions you may have about donating or volunteering after disasters.

 How You Can Help